-Karras et al. \cite{Karras2017} drives a 3D facial animation using an LSTM that maps input waveforms to the 3D vertex coordinates of a face mesh, also considering the emotional state of the person.
-In contrast to our method it needs high quality 3D reconstructions for supervised training and does not render photo realistic output.
-Taylor et al. \cite{Taylor2017} presented a technique to animate different avatars by any input speaker.
-To handle different input speakers, the audio signal is first converted into a phoneme transcript using an off the shelf speech recognition.
-A deep neural network then maps the phonemes into the parameters of a reference face model.
-The network is trained on data collected for only one person speaking for 8 hours.
-They show animations of different synthetic avatars using deformation retargeting.
-VOCA~\cite{VOCA2019} is an end-to-end deep neural network for speech-to-animation translation trained on multiple subjects.
-Similar to our approach, a low-dimensional audio embedding based on features of the DeepSpeech network \cite{deepspeech} is used.
-From this embedding, VOCA regresses 3D vertices on a FLAME face model \cite{flame} conditioned on a subject label.
-In contrast to our method, it requires high quality 4D scans recorded in a studio setup.
-Our approach works on 'in the wild' videos, with a focus on temporally coherent predictions and photo-realistic renderings.
-Tzirakis et al. \cite{Tzirakis19} presented Deep Canonical Attentional Warping (DCAW) which is trained to map the audio signal to expression blendshape parameters.
-Trained on the Lip Reading Words (LRW) dataset \cite{Chung16}, the DCAW network learns to warp the words of an input video to the words of the LRW dataset.
-Result show the ability of the approach to generalize to different speakers. \paragraph{Audio-Driven Facial Reenactment} The most relevant literature is in the field of audio-driven facial reenactment that has the goal to generate photo-realistic videos that are in sync with the input audio stream.
-A number of techniques are available for audio-driven facial reenactment \cite{Bregler1997,Ezzat2002,Suwajanakorn2017,Chung17b,Vougioukas2018EndtoEndSF}.
+\textbf{Audio-Driven Facial Reenactment:} Audio-driven facial reenactment has the goal to generate photo-realistic videos that are in sync with the input audio stream.
+There is a number of techniques for audio-driven facial reenactment \cite{Bregler1997,chen2019hierarchical,Chung17b,Ezzat2002,Vougioukas2018EndtoEndSF,Vougioukas2019RealisticSF} but only a few generate photo-realistic, natural, full frame images~\cite{Suwajanakorn2017}.
 Suwajanakorn et al.~\cite{Suwajanakorn2017} uses an audio stream from President Barack Obama to synthesize a high quality video of him speaking.